JolonB/TorrentBox/README.md

 ## Cron Jobs

-There are a few scripts for being used in cron jobs (or being run manually).
+There are a few scripts for being used in cron jobs (or being run manually) in the `scripts/` directory.
 These are:

 * `clean_junk.py` - Cleans out any junk files (.txt, .nfo, etc.) included with the torrents.